 Although software development life cycle management tools help you manage code development, the actual writing of software code itself typically takes place on a different platform.
 That being said, any decent Application Lifecycle Management platform needs to provide integrated source code management.
 If you already have a preferred version control (source control) system such as the industry-standard solutions of Git, Mercurial, or Subversion, make sure you check whether the project lifecycle management software you go with supports your preference.

-Collaboration support is also incredibly important: features like a versatile wiki functionality, configurable notifications, or integration with your developers’ preferred messaging solution (such as Slack) will boost efficiency while also making your team feel at home in the application development lifecycle management tool.
+Collaboration support is also incredibly important: features like a versatile wiki functionality, configurable notifications, or integration with your developers’ preferred messaging solution will boost efficiency while also making your team feel at home in the application development lifecycle management tool.

 In terms of project management, you want to look for performance monitoring, task management, and visual data analytics features.
 For most Agile teams, a Kanban board is a necessity, while various charts and diagrams for reporting purposes will keep managers happy.